JaronFontaine/Sub-GHz-IQ-signals-dataset/README.md

 |                        | 863.125 MHz         | 200 KHz   | MCS 2 (OQPSK)                         |
 |                        | 863.125 MHz         | 200 KHz   | MCS 6 (16-QAM)                        |

+More information can be found in [1].

+Please always refer to our publication [1] when using our dataset.

 [The dataset can be downloaded here.](https://cloud.ilabt.imec.be/index.php/s/bqXtdp9QsfXLbb3)

+## References
+[1] Fontaine, J., Shahid, A., Elsas, R., Seferagic, A., Moerman, I., & De Poorter, E. (2020, November).
+Multi-band sub-GHz technology recognition on NVIDIA’s Jetson Nano.
+In 2020 IEEE 92nd Vehicular Technology Conference (VTC2020-Fall) (pp. 1-7).
+IEEE.

+## Contact
+If you need any further details about the dataset, then you can contact at jaron.fontaine@ugent.be or adnan.shahid@ugent.be